webpatch/Handy-Tools/README.md

 ##Installing Plugins

 1. [Download the ZIP file](https://github.com/webpatch/Handy-Tools/archive/master.zip)
-2. Copy the contents to the plugin folder (Open up Sketch, and go to Plugins › Reveal Plugins Folder… to open it.)
+2. Extract the files to the plugin folder (Open up Sketch, and go to Plugins › Reveal Plugins Folder… to open it.)
 3. You can find these tools in Sketch's "plugins" menu

 ## Feature